-The ratio of purchase price-to-rent rose slightly in the third quarter of 2013.
-About 28.3 annual rents are required to purchase a comparable home.
+The ratio of purchase price to rent remained unchanged in the second quarter of 2013.
+A total of 28.3 annual rents are still required to purchase a comparable home.
 The long-term balance lies at approximately 25 annual rents.